-Essential employees — think law enforcement officers and air traffic controllers — remained on the job.
+Essential employees, such as enforcement officers and air traffic controllers, stayed on the job.
 Most federal workers, however, were furloughed until the impasse ended.
 And federal employees were not paid during the shutdown.
 This situation strained the finances of people who live paycheck to paycheck.

 An estimate from the nonpartisan Congressional Budget Office said that as many as 750,000 workers a day had been furloughed.